Sahiep/AzureMLGettingStarted/README.md

 4) Deploy a machine learning model as web service

 Prerequisits:
-1) Machine Learning Workspace ([Here](https://github.com/Sahiep/AML-Setup.git) you can find a simple Shell Script to setup your ML Workspace)
+1) Machine Learning Workspace ([Here](https://github.com/Sahiep/AML-Setup.git) you can find a simple Bash Script to setup your ML Workspace)

 Additional Notebooks are covering:
 1) Azure ML Pipeline